 And secondly, it’s not that we’re in a situation where Women’s WorldTour races that don’t clash with the men’s Grand Tours are being shown.
 Every year I can watch the Ronde van Drenthe live, on a small Dutch station – and the Trofeo Alfredo Binda moving to the day after Milano-San Remo, and not clashing with anything important on the men’s calendar didn’t result in an increase in coverage.
 The Philadelphia Classic is streamed as the main event after the men’s race, on an international stream that was embedded on pretty much every forward-thinking cycling site, but that leaves an awful lot of places that didn’t – and the race closest to my heart, the Aviva Women’s Tour, didn’t get their highlights picked up by all kinds of TV stations I know they approached.
 I could go on, and on, and on like this, but I hope you’ve taken my point.

-I think it’s an easy excuse to make, frankly – and while I’ll take the “we’d cover it more if it was at a different time” from sites like Cyclingnews and Cycling Tips, who cover the women’s races throughout the year, I’d listen – but not from the media who don’t have that track record.
+I think it’s an easy excuse to make, frankly – and while I’ll take the “we’d cover it more if it was at a different time” from sites like Cyclingnews and Cycling Tips, who cover the women’s races throughout the year, so are already putting their money where their mouth is – but not from the media who don’t have that track record.